prof18/MoneyFlow/README.md

 ## 🚧 Work in Progress

-I'm currently working on this application, which will be a film tracking app.
+I'm currently working on this application.
-It is still in its early stages of development, so things can heavily change!
+It is still in its early stages of development, so things can be "ugly" and can heavily change!